Skip to content

 Reviewed by OnlineDermatologist Clinical Content Team

-Eczema clinical guidance image Eczema 7 min read
+Melasma clinical guidance image Melasma 6 min read

-Eczema guide for family and caregivers.
-Eczema (atopic dermatitis) causes dry, itchy, inflamed skin with flares that affect sleep, comfort, and daily activities.
-This article explains common misconceptions and evidence-guided recommendations with practical UK-focused next steps for online dermatologist care.
+Melasma guide for family and caregivers.
+Melasma causes symmetrical brown-gray facial patches and often worsens with ultraviolet and visible light exposure.
+This article explains high-risk warning signs and emergency escalation boundaries with practical UK-focused next steps for online dermatologist care.

-Many patients ask whether Eczema can be managed safely online.
-For family and caregivers, this guide explains common misconceptions and evidence-guided recommendations in clear and practical language.
+Many patients ask whether Melasma can be managed safely online.
+For family and caregivers, this guide explains high-risk warning signs and emergency escalation boundaries in clear and practical language.

-During online review, clinicians check severity, red flags, and treatment suitability. myth correction protects patients from delayed care and unsafe self-treatment.
-If warning signs appear (widespread weeping skin, fever, rapidly painful rash, or herpes-like blistering), urgent NHS pathways should be used.
+During online review, clinicians check severity, red flags, and treatment suitability. urgent pathways are always prioritised over delayed online follow-up.
+If warning signs appear (rapid painful change, bleeding lesion, or atypical irregular pigmented growth), urgent NHS pathways should be used.

 This version helps caregivers support safe monitoring and treatment adherence.